 Please Note: Secondary screening includes the use of the Hand Held Metal Detector (HHMD).
 If you are unfamiliar with the process, the screening staff will be happy to advise you.

 Allowances for assistance animals are in place at Launceston Airport.
 This ensures that your animal can proceed through screening without the need to be unharnessed.

 Passengers are selected on a random basis to undergo additional Explosive Trace Detection testing.
 Passengers may remain in their wheelchair if they are selected for Explosive Trace Detection (ETD) screening.

-The Airport Virtual Assistant, positioned at the entry point to screening, provides an audible briefing on preparation for screening for those that are vision impaired.
 Digital and fixed signage is prominently situated around the screening area to provide further guidance to passengers on preparing to undergo the screening process.

 Items with pointed ends, including scissors, pocket knives etc., should not be packed in carry-on baggage.
 If these items are detected at screening points, passengers are required to surrender them.